ShishirV712/MICROROS_GUIDE/README.md

 >Exit.

 # TTL(Used for USB to UART Translations/Conversions) connections for STM32F411VETx(Discovery Board)
->**Note:** If you are using a Nucelo Board you can skip this step but this is a compulsary step for the Discovery Boad users
+>**Note:** If you are using a Nucelo Board you can skip this step but this is a compulsory step for the Discovery Boad users

 **TTL to STM32 connections are as follows:**
 **1) 5V of TTL to 5V of STM32 / 3.3V of TTL to 3V of STM32**